 The Political Climate in Connecticut is Moderately liberal.

-In Connecticut 54.6% of the people voted Democrat in the last presidential election, 40.9% voted Republican, and the remaining 4.5% voted Independent.
+In Connecticut 54.6% of the people voted for the Democratic Party in the last presidential election, 40.9% voted for the Republican Party, and the remaining 4.5% voted for an Independent Party.

 Connecticut voted Democratic in the last five Presidential elections.